-Another distinct feature of CEPC compared with LEP is its unprecedented luminosity, in particular above Z pole.
-The high luminosity opens the door for the precision study of multi-jet production at e^+e^- collider.
+Another distinct feature of CEPC compared with LEP is its unprecedented luminosity, in particular above the Z pole.
+The higher luminosity opens the door for the precision study of multi-jet production at an e^+e^- collider.

-As an example, we show in Fig. 1.35 the four-jet production cross sections at CEPC ($\sqrt{s} = 250 \text{ GeV}$) with the Durham jet algorithm as a function of the resolution parameter y{cut} , calculated using NLOjet++ [410].
-The cross sections are at the level of a few pb to tens pb for the range of y{cut} considered.
+As an example, we show in Fig. 1.38 the four-jet production cross sections at CEPC $(\sqrt{s} = 250 \text{ GeV})$ with the Durham jet algorithm as a function of the resolution parameter y{cut} , calculated using NLOjet++ [420].
+The cross sections are at the level of a few pb to tens of pb for the range of y{cut} considered.
 The colored bands represent the scale variations calculated by varying the renormalization scale from $\sqrt{s}/2$ to $2\sqrt{s}$.
-The NLO predicitons show a smaller scale variation as comparing to the LO ones.
+The NLO predictions show a smaller scale variation as compared to the LO ones.
 The cross sections diverge for small resolution parameter where further QCD resummations are needed to stabilize the theoretical predictions.
-The right plot shows the projected statistical uncertainties are at the level of one per mille or better for y{cut} below 10^{-2} due to the large luminosity.
-The scale uncertainties of the NLO predictions are large in comparison and about 10%, which can be reduced with QCD resummation [410].
-The n-jet rate have been employed to measure the strong coupling constant α_s at LEP [411].
+The right panel shows the projected statistical uncertainties assuming an integrated luminosity of 1 and 5 ab^{-1} .
+The statistical uncertainties are at the level of one per mille or better for y{cut} below 10^{-2} due to the large luminosity.
+The scale uncertainties of the NLO predictions are large in comparison and about 10%, which can be reduced with QCD resummation [420].
+The n-jet rate has been employed to measure the strong coupling constant α_s at LEP [421].
 The four-jet cross sections are proportional to α_s^2 at leading order, thus the statistical uncertainties in the measurement of α_s are estimated to be well below one per mille.
-On the hand, the theoretical uncertainties will play a dominant role and need further investigations.
-Currently, NNLO predictions for e^+e^- to three jets are available [412-416].
-Along this line there have been remarkable progress in the calculation of two-loop amplitudes with five external particles [417, 418], and its associate integrals [419, 420].
-Although there is still substantial work to be done, a NNLO calculation for four jet production can be expected in the future.
+On the other hand, the theoretical uncertainties will play a dominant role and need further investigation.
+Currently, NNLO predictions for e^+e^- to three jets are available [422-426].
+Along this line there has been remarkable progress in the calculation of two-loop amplitudes with five external particles [427, 428] and its associated integrals [429, 430].
+Although there is still substantial work to be done, an NNLO calculation for four jet production can be expected in the future.
 There has also been progress in resumming the large logarithms in jet rates.
 A Monte Carlo approach for resummation has been proposed and used to resum the large logarithms in two-jet rates in Ref.
-[421], which can achieve resummation at NNLL level.
+[431], which can achieve resummation at NNLL level.
 It would be very interesting to extend this approach to three and four jet rates.